-You're likely to get Universal Credit if you're on a lower income, or if you don't have a job.
+Can I claim Universal Credit is a question many are unsure of.
+The answer to this is that you're likely to get Universal Credit if you're on a lower income, or if you don't have a job.

 If you don't qualify - don't worry, you may well be eligible for other benefits.
 Try using a benefits calculator to see what you could be getting.